syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

     {
         if (Math.Ceiling(e.Position.Y + (dataGrid.RowHeight)) > totalHeight && e.To == viewModel.OrdersInfo.Count)
         {
-            //Will hit if the RowDragView is dropped below the last row of the collection.
+            //Will hit if the row is dropped at the last position
             DisplayAlert("RowDragAndDrop info", "The RowDragView is droppped below the last row of the collection", "OK");
         }
     }